 This period of Skelton’s life also saw a more unexpected publication – Richardson’s novel Clarissa was published around this date, and Skelton’s letter of commendation was included in later editions.
 (One commentator suggests Skelton is stretching a point calling Clarissa realistic.
 If half his Life is accurate, it probably seemed perfectly so to him.)

 Despite his work and prolific publications, he is largely forgotten today.
-Even his grave is lost, with St. Peters Church being demolished in the 1980s.
+Even his grave is lost.
+He retired to Dublin in 1780, dying on 4th May 1787, and was buried near the west door of St. Peter’s Church – St. Peters Church being demolished in the 1980s.

 References and Further Reading

 David Berman (2004) “Skelton, Philip” in Dictionary of Irish Philosophers, Thomas Duddy (ed), pp. 309-10.

 Samuel Burdy (1914) The Life of Philip Skelton, reprint of 1792 edition with preface by Norman Moore.
 (Archive.org)